 Budget holders cannot evaluate or compare costs without committing time to sales calls

-Internal procurement approvals stall when you can't provide even a ballpark estimate
+Internal procurement approvals stall when you cannot provide even a ballpark estimate

 No Individual Contact Data